Super Mario Bros. X

-- With Link, if you duck and stab a advanced powerup (either a Tanooki suite or Hammer Suit) while having only 1 heart at the time, you will clip into the ground.
+- With Link, if you duck and stab an advanced powerup (either a Tanooki suite or Hammer Suit) while having only 1 heart at a time, you will clip into the ground.

-- AeroMatter's post about discontinuing of the VSMBX, sent in Aug 04, 2016
+- AeroMatter's post about discontinuing of the VSMBX, sent on Aug 04, 2016

 - Current SMBX community site